Error:

 Question

-Why authentication request for GlobalProtect is not sent to the next server listed in the radius server profile?
+Why an authentication request for GlobalProtect connection is not sent to the next server listed in the authentication server profile?

 In the authd logs, it can be seen that authentication requests sent to the first radius sever times out and subsequent request is not sent to the next server listed in the server profile resulting in authentication failure.